 Guinea pigs are delicate and a toy wheel can actually harm them.
 Toys like a pet tunnel and chew treats are, for example, ideal for your pet.
 These toys not only promote physical activity and stress relief but also ensure cleaner and healthier teeth.

 Which Guinea Pig Cage Is the Best?

-There are factors that make a guinea pig cage great: size, dependability, easy to clean, weight and built quality.
-Guinea pigs thrive in large spaces and thus between 100 to 130 cm in length and 50 to 65 cm in width is suitable for one guinea pig.
+There are factors that make a guinea pig cage great: size, dependability, easy to clean, weight, and built quality.
+Guinea pigs thrive in large spaces.
+Thus, between 100 to 130 cm in length and 50 to 65 cm in width is suitable for one guinea pig.
 Height is not as important and can range from 40 cm to 60 cm.